jseonkim/APJC-TechSummit-2018-java-microservice-workshop/readme.md

 1. You can describe the images in a repository using following command.

 ```
-aws ecr describe-images --repository-name user-service
+aws ecr describe-images --repository-name user-service-repo

 ```

-2. Pull the image using the docker pull
+2. Pull the image using the docker pull (optional)

 ```
 docker pull <aws_account_id>.dkr.ecr.<your_region>.amazonaws.com/user-service:latest